phuu/lessthanbang/_posts/2013-01-02-a-whole-new-world.md

 We'll talk about code, life, hot social drama, cool stuff we've seen and other things of the funny variety, and we'll do our best to have a guest on most shows too, including fresh thoughts from people you probably don't know, but should.

-* We're going to do an episode twice a month and increase that to a weekly thing it things go well.
+* We're going to do an episode twice a month, more often if things go well.
 * We're recording with good equipment, not just iPhone headsets.
 It won't be painful to listen to.
 * We aren't going to filter what we really want to say, and we will swear.